 Stablecoins are one of the most successful asset types in the crypto industry, rapidly turning into the backbone of DeFi.
-The purpose of these crypto assets is to track a peg (commonly the US dollar), which minimizes volatility, and provides a good digital asset for transactions.
+The purpose of these crypto-assets is to track a peg (commonly the US dollar), minimizing volatility and providing a good digital asset for transactions.

 DefiDollar is a brand-new project that aims to create a stablecoin backed by an index of other stablecoins to stay near the dollar mark.

 Back to Basics – How Important Are Stablecoins?

 Stablecoins are cryptocurrencies designed to minimize the volatility of the price of a determined stablecoin, relative to an asset or basket of assets considered stable such as the US dollar.

 Founded back in 2015, MakerDao was the first decentralized endeavor to allow investors to lock in collateral to generate DAI stablecoin.
 Since then, DAI became a core currency to the DeFi ecosystem on Ethereum.

 DAI is an algorithmic stablecoin, which means MakerDao uses certain incentives to follow the US dollar price in a decentralized fashion.

 On the other hand, there are several non-algorithmic stablecoins, such as Tether (UDST), USD Coin (USDC), and Paxos (PAX).
 The main difference is that non-algorithmic stablecoins have a centralized company to incentivize their US dollar peg.

 However, since July 2020, DAI has consistently being traded above its peg on several exchanges.
 Although prices still around just one to three cents above the US dollar mark, a series of monetary policy changes made by MakerDao was understood as a warning for the whole community.